Writing Sample for the SSAT Essay

 - The grammar and vocabulary that you use in the essay must be correct and in accordance with the rules of Standard English.

-- Creativity is always encouraged in the SSAT writing sample as long as it is appropriate and effective.
+- Creativity is always encouraged as long as it is appropriate and effective.

 - You need to support your statements with relevant and specific examples.
 These examples could be derived from your personal experience, studies, literature, science or arts.